 I have never forgotten.
 No one forgets achieving a dream.
 In my late teens, these were two simple, interconnected dreams – a) of working in an office and b) driving a car.
 The society that I was brought up placed no emphasis on a girls’ profession.
 Education was important but marriage plans were seeded right in the beginning.
 So dreaming of being a ‘working woman’ was a big deal.
 It still is.

-Thankfully, my father traded my freedom to work with marriage of his choice and it worked for me for two reasons.
-Firstly, he turned the gatekeeper of allowing people in my life to let me be (choice of working being mine and not spouse’) and his encouragement meant I could start working in Mumbai, a strange, far away place from hometown.
+Thankfully, my father gave me the freedom to work.
+He turned the gatekeeper of allowing people in my life to let me be ( he chose my life partner and ensured the choice of working was always mine and not anyone else’s) and his encouragement meant I could start working in Mumbai, a strange, far away place from hometown.

 Being wide eyed is a habit of being in awe, which aids in critical thinking.
 You will find it in the course.
 Stay awe- inspired!